googleapis/google-cloud-ruby/google-cloud-language-v1beta2/README.md

-# Ruby Client for the Natural Language V1beta2 API
+# Ruby Client for the Cloud Natural Language V1BETA2 API

 Provides natural language understanding technologies, such as sentiment analysis, entity recognition, entity sentiment analysis, and other text annotations, to developers.

-Provides natural language understanding technologies, such as sentiment analysis, entity recognition, entity sentiment analysis, and other text annotations.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Natural Language V1beta2 API.
+It provides basic client classes for a specific version of the Cloud Natural Language V1BETA2 API.
 Most users should consider using the main client gem, [google-cloud-language](https://rubygems.org/gems/google-cloud-language).
 See the section below titled *Which client should I use?* for more information.